zoalfkardeeb/fakenewsProject/README.md

 ### 6.4.
 Security

 The system will be accessible to everyone without the need for a subscription.

 ### 6.5.
 Data privacy

-The system will not store the news inputted by the users.
+The system will not store the news inputted by the users,but only as requests.

 ### 6.6.
 Monitoring & Alarms

-How will you log events in your system?
-What metrics will you monitor and how?
-Will you have alarms if a metric breaches a threshold or something else goes wrong?
+All requests will be stored into the database to make some statistics that could be benefit later, and alarms will be on the maximum requests from the same ip to deny the Non-human requests
 ### 6.7.
 Cost

 Training requires a high-specification computer or server depending on the size of the dataset.
 However, in our case, the dataset is small, so a suitable personal computer is sufficient for the task.